Last modified: Feb. 17, 2020, 2:02 p.m.

 Female with forewing stumps (about 3/5 lenght of abdomen) crossed by a rather broad brownish band on greyish brown background.

 Usually found in May and June.
 Caterpillars are greenish white, dark green or dark brown in color.
 The green-white caterpillars have an unsigned form with only a number of white lines, of which the subdorsal are the most striking.
 The other two color forms have square dark spots on their backs.
-Cannot be distinguished from Theria primaria with certainty.
+Cannot be distinguished from Theria rupicapraria with certainty.

 Hibernates as a pupa in litter on the ground or underground.
-The adults come to light.

 The adults fly depending on mild conditions onwards from late December towards March and might be overlooked in some areas because of the early flight period.
-This species seems to fly a little earlier than T. rupicapraria.
+This species seems to fly a little earlier than Theria rupicapraria.

 The larva lives mainly on Prunus spinosa and on Crataegus.